 However, nothing could have prepared me for my next conversation with him, conducted over FaceTime, some 10 days later.
 There was a stranger staring back at me.

 It all happened so fast.
 One minute my friend was laughing, outgoing, chatty, confident and happy.
-A few days later, he was in the clutches of one the worst bouts of depression he’s ever had.
+A few days later, he was in the clutches of one of the worst bouts of depression he’s ever had.
 It came from nowhere.
 Latterly, we have gone over and over, everything leading up to it, there was no trigger, no reason, no issues, just nothing.

 It affected everything about him.
 His dress sense for one thing.
-My normally fashion conscious, smart friend, wore the same grey jumper day after day.
+My normally fashion-conscious, smart friend, wore the same grey jumper day after day.
 His hair became lank and long, and whilst he did shower every day, his pallor became as grey as his jumper and his colour matched his mood.

 Every daily phone call I made to him was stilted, awkward and quite a challenge.
 It’s hard work trying to cheer someone up who doesn’t want to be cheered up.
 Visually his facial features almost fell to the floor, and as we attempted to have a conversation he would pace up and down.

-During this time, (and it lasted a good 6 months), of course he went nowhere, saw nobody, and so the normal lines of conversation weren’t there.
+During this time, (and it lasted a good 6 months), of course, he went nowhere, saw nobody, and so the normal lines of conversation weren’t there.
 A perfectly normal opening line such as ‘what have you been up to…’ only had one answer.
 Nothing!

 People stopped phoning him, work dried up, mainly because he wasn’t being his usual proactive self, and the conversations he did have with other people, were as equally difficult as those he had with me, so work associates stopped ringing, opportunities dried up and his bank balance started dwindling.

 From my own point of view, I felt helpless.
 Unless we are professionally trained, none of us would know what to do faced with this tricky situation.
-Is it best to adopt a tough love strategy, being cruel to be kind, or is it empathy, sympathy and endless amounts of patience that’s needed?
+Is it best to adopt a tough love strategy, being cruel to be kind, or is it empathy, sympathy and endless amounts of patience that are needed?
 Just how does a friend successfully help their mate, see the light at the end of the darkest of long dark tunnels?

 I chose to go down the encouragement route.
 One step at a time.
 One small achievement at a time.

-My friend, at some points, couldn’t even answer the simplest of decision making questions, such as, would you like cheese or ham in your sandwich?
+My friend, at some points, couldn’t even answer the simplest of decision-making questions, such as, would you like cheese or ham in your sandwich?

-Previously, I should point out that his decision making questions involved millions of pounds, which on a good day, took seconds to reach a satisfactory conclusion.
+Previously, I should point out that his decision-making questions involved millions of pounds, which on a good day, took seconds to reach a satisfactory conclusion.
 But whilst depressed, the cheese or ham choice was just overwhelming.

 One of the most difficult aspects of the situation was persuading him to see a doctor.
-From past experience, I knew that a tiny little white tablet called Citalopram, would help kickstart his recovery.
+From past experience, I knew that a tiny little white tablet called Citalopram would help kickstart his recovery.
 But his resistance to resort to drugs was frustrating and led to bad feelings on both sides.
-Voices would be raised and the potential for an all out shut down of communication was never far away.
+Voices would be raised and the potential for an all-out shutdown of communication was never far away.

 Depression is misunderstood in the way that it stops every creative process, you can imagine.
 Perversely, a depressed person may not have trouble sleeping, they actually just want to sleep, the sleep of the dead, because whilst asleep, they are not having troubling thoughts, and whilst they are asleep, they are not ‘feeling’ depressed.
 It is often the only thing that brings relief.
 So it was my plan to distract him, with visitors, phone calls and generally be on his case.